anoma/nspec/docs/architecture-2/hardware-abstraction/local-storage-engines/local-kv-storage-engine/messages/delete-value-KVStore-request.md

 ## Purpose

 <!-- --8<-- [start:purpose] -->
-Find a value by its key in the KV-store and delete both the key and the value.
+Find a value by its key in the KV-store.
+Keep the key stored and tombstone it by setting its value to a preselected constant value.

 <!-- --8<-- [end:purpose] -->